BeyondTheHorizonLabs/BTHL_Pi/README.md

-# SkinwalkerPi
+# BTHL_Pi

-SkinwalkerPi is a comprehensive toolkit designed to bootstrap and manage the installation of **SkinwalkerOS** on a variety of devices, including Raspberry Pi, Orange Pi, and mini ITX systems.
+SkinwalkerPi is a comprehensive toolkit designed to bootstrap and manage the installation of **BTHL_OS** on a variety of devices, including Raspberry Pi, Orange Pi, and mini ITX systems.
 With a focus on paranormal and scientific field testing, SkinwalkerPi ensures seamless setup for advanced sensor monitoring and data analysis.

 ---